CyCoreSystems/ari-proxy/README.md

 Docker images are kept up to date with releases and are tagged accordingly.
 The `ari-proxy` does not expose any services, so no ports need to be opened for it.
-However, it does need to know how to connect to both Asterisk and NATS.
+However, it does need to know how to connect to both Asterisk and NATS/RabbitMQ.

 ```
    docker run \